gh9869827/fifo-tool-datasets/README.md

 ---
 ```

-Any `$` block that contains only `...` (on the same line or the next line) will
-inherit the most recent explicit system prompt.
-At least one non-`...` system
+Any `$` block that contains only `...` — either directly after the `$` or on the following line — will inherit the most recent explicitly defined system prompt.

-prompt is required in the file.
-When generating `.dat` files, consecutive
+- At least one non-`...` system prompt is required in the file.
-identical system prompts are collapsed into `$ ...`.
+- When generating `.dat` files, consecutive identical system prompts are automatically collapsed into `$ ...`.

 #### Wide Format